dimajix/flowman/docs/spec/relation/sqlserver.md

 # SQL Server Relations

 The SQL Server relation allows you to access MS SQL Server and Azure SQL databases using a JDBC driver.
 It uses the `spark-sql-connector` from Microsoft to speed up processing.
+The `sqlserver` relation will also make use of a global temporary table as an intermediate staging target and then atomically replace the contents of the target table with the contents of the temp table within a single transaction.

 ## Plugin